datawire/reference-infrastructure-fabric/README.md

 Before we begin a couple things need to be done on the AWS account.

-1. Get an AWS IAM user and API credentials.
+1. Get an AWS IAM user and API credentials

+  Follow [Bootstrapping AWS](docs/aws_bootstrap.md) for instructions on setting up an AWS user or skip this step if you already have a user setup.

+2. Get a domain name for use with the fabric

+  Follow [Bootstrapping Route53](docs/route53_bootstrap.md) for instructions on setting up Route53 properly or skip this step if you already have a domain setup.

-### Configure the Fabric name, DNS and availability zones
+### Configure the Fabric name, DNS, region and availability zones

 Every AWS account allocates a different set of availability zones that can be used within a region, for example, in `us-east-1` Datawire does not have access to the `us-east-1b` zone while other AWS accounts might.
 In order to ensure consistent deterministic runs of Terraform it is important to explicitly set the zones in the configuration.